AkaMagician/aiurbot/README.md

 - if HOME is still default, type `/j ROOMSLUG` where ROOMSLUG is the roomslug of the room you want to join
   - roomslugs can be found at the end of a room's URL, e.g. plug.dj/**this-is-a-room-slug**

-You may also use settings.json to specify your settings.
-However, EXTERNALSETTINGS must be set to true (line 23 within index.js).
+You may also use `settings.json` to specify your settings.
+However, `EXTERNALSETTINGS` must be set to `true` (line 23 within index.js).

+`STARTASNORMALUSER` on line 22 can be set to `true` to disable chat commands and automated features.

 For Windows, I recommend ConEmu as a command prompt and Unifont as the font.